renesugar/k_elda_archive/docs/_GettingStarted.md

 Before running anything, you'll need to download the JavaScript dependencies of the blueprint.
 The Nginx blueprint depends on the `@quilt/quilt` module; more complicated blueprints may have other dependencies as well.

-Use `npm`, the Node.js package manager, to install all dependencies in the `nginx` folder:
+Navigate to the `nginx` folder, and use `npm`, the Node.js package manager, to install all dependencies:

 ```console
 $ npm install .